 - Therefore I say: “Didn’t God reject His people?”
 May it never be!
 For I’m also an Israelite of Abraham’s seed, of Benjamin’s tribe.

-- God didn’t reject His people who He knew beforehand.
+- God didn’t reject His people whom He knew beforehand.
 Or haven’t you known what the Scripture says in Elijah, how he pleads with God against Israel:

-- “Lord, they’ve killed your prophets, they’ve torn down your altars, and I alone remain, and they are seeking my life.”1quotation/allusion to 1 Kings 19:10
+- “Lord, they killed your prophets, they tore down your altars, and I alone am left, and they are seeking my life.”1quotation/allusion to 1 Kings 19:10

 - Then in this way also, there *is a remnant in the present season according to the election of grace.

 - And if its by grace, it’s no longer from works; otherwise grace is no longer grace.
 [And if its from works, it’s no longer grace; otherwise, the work is no longer work.]

 - What then?
-What Israel is seeking, they haven’t obtained it; but the elect obtained it and the rest were hardened,
+What Israel is seeking, they didn’t obtain it; but the elect obtained it and the rest were hardened,

-- And David says: “Let their table be a snare, and a trap, and a stumbling block, and a recompense for them.
+- And David says: “Let their table be for a snare, and for a trap, and for a stumbling block, and for a recompense to them.

 - But if their misstep brought riches to the world, and their loss brought riches to the gentiles, how much more will their fullness bring?

 - But I speak to you, the gentiles.
 In as much as I’m indeed an apostle to the gentiles, I magnify my ministry

-- if somehow it will make my kinsmen of flesh jealous and I will save some of them.
+- if somehow I will make my kinsmen of flesh jealous and will save some of them.